United Airlines Careers

 - FCC Restricted Radiotelephone Operator Permit (RR)

-- Legal right to work in the United States
+- Legally able to work in the U.S. without sponsorship

-- Must be able to travel freely within the United States and without restriction to all countries United serves
+- Able to travel freely with the U.S. and without restrictions to all countries where United flies

-So, exactly how much can I earn as a United pilot?
+So, exactly how much can I earn as a United Airlines pilot?